 Emera has developed a Third-Party Risk Management Program to evaluate, mitigate and manage risk with respect to third-party vendors (suppliers, consultants, professionals, etc.).
 It is structured with three primary areas in the lifecycle of a third-party's relationship with the company: 1.
 Pre-contracting (due diligence) to identify and evaluate risks inherent in the scope of work and the vendor's ability to mitigate/manage those risks; 2.
 Contracting and 3.
 Post contracting.
 A pre-screening Risk Evaluation Tool has been developed to ensure the project, procurement and legal teams consider all risks related to the scope and vendors.
-Environment, social and governance was identified as a risk and current questions address components of ESG including environmental and safety standards, cyber security, anti-corruption, and compliance with HR policies.
-This will continue to expand as new environment, social and governance risks are identified to ensure they are evaluated for our supply chain.
+Sustainability was identified as a risk and current questions address components of sustainability including environmental and safety standards, cyber security, anti-corruption, and compliance with HR policies.
+This will continue to expand as new sustainability risks are identified to ensure they are evaluated for our supply chain.